asyed9394/Kickstarter_Campaigns_Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-![Theater Campaign Outcomes by Launch Date](Resources/Theater_Outcomes_vs_Launch.png) Based on the above graph I came to following conlcusions.
+![Theater Campaign Outcomes by Launch Date](Resources/Theater_Outcomes_vs_Launch.png)

   1. May and June have the highest numbers of successfull campaigns.
 Combine together they reporesent 23% of total campaigns luanched vs 25% of successfull campaigns.
   2. In addition from the montsh of Nov to Jan the no of campaigns luanched per month are lower relative to other months of the year.
   3. Success rate is similar during the months from April to Aug.

 - What can you conclude about the Outcomes based on Goals?